-- have successfully completed undergraduate courses in Sociological theory, research methods, and statistics, as well as an economics class.
-Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework prior to beginning graduate study to remedy designated deficiencies.
+If you do not meet this requirement, you may still be admitted into the program, but you will be expected to take additional coursework before starting graduate study to remedy designated deficiencies.

-- upload into the online application system a two-page statement of purpose describing why they would like to be in the sociology - applied community & economic development graduate sequence at Illinois State University.
+Write and upload a two-page statement of purpose describing why you would like to be in the Sociology– Applied Community and Economic Development graduate sequence at Illinois State.

-- Letter of Service (Applied Community & Economic Development Fellows Program)
+- Letter of Service (Applied Community and Economic Development Fellows Program)

 - Official Description of Service (Peace Corps Fellows Program)